 As if you possibly needed more, this laptop still has more to give.
 It comes with an ethernet port, an HDMI 1.4 port, a 34mm ExpressCard slot, two Thunderbolt 3 ports, four USB 3.0 ports, an SD card reader, a dock connector, a MiniDisplayPort 1.2, and a headphone jack.

-This is the maxed-out version and it comes with a hefty price tag of around $3300.
+This is the maxed-out version and it comes with a hefty price tag.
 However, it is important to note that this is one big laptop probably not best suited for heavy traveling.
 At almost 7 pounds, working in crowded or close quarters may be a challenge.

 What makes this one of the best video editing laptops is the sheer number of ports HP thought to include.
 Along with a headphone jack and ethernet port, it also features three USB 3.0 ports, an HDMI port, and two Thunderbolt 3 (USB-C) ports.